Our Dandelion Story

 What can I do?

 More than ever, children need your help to become stronger readers.
-We encourage everyone to keep the reading revolution alive by supporting our partners with books, donations and time.
+We encourage everyone to keep the reading revolution alive by supporting our partners with books, advocacy and time.

 Volunteer

 Become a one-to-one reading volunteer, get books to young families or support the Big Book Sale.
-We’ll share opportunities here as they arise with our partners; you can already volunteer at Little Red Reading House and the Book Bank.
+You can volunteer at Little Red Reading House and the Book Bank, and sign up for Big Book Sale opportunities.

 Read As a Family

 Take time for readalouds to build bonds and brains.
-Get resources, book picks & more.
-Learn more
+Get resources, book picks and more at Little Red Reading House.

 over the last 22 years